Viorel/RationalApproximation/README.md

 0.8(9)        | 9 / 10
 1.234e-4      | 617 / 5

-If the input number is too large (not in [-1...+1]), then the result may include an exponent, for example:
+If the input number is too close to zero or too large, and the maximum number of digits is insufficient, then the result may include an exponent, for example:

 Input         | Rational Approximation
 :---          | :---
+1.2345e-7     |	458e-7 / 371
-123.45		  | 458e+2 / 371
+12345		  | 458e+4 / 371
 1234567/89	  |	799e+4 / 576

 #### A view of the program